 |Maps, charts, and pictures||produced by agencies and other groups showing commercial zoning, investment data, land surveys and studies.|

 |Interviews or editorials||by private citizens about their perceptions and experiences.|

 Remember to consider whether you will be needing information sources (i.e., journals and text that are easily obtained from the library) or whether you will need other more informal sources.
 Informal sources may complement formal sources when the latter cannot supply crucial information.
 An informal source could be an individual or organization whose area of expertise is a particular topic.
 This information can be obtained by interviews, letters, emails or phone calls.
-Of course you may need a combination of bother formal and informal sources to identify the full range of information!
+Of course you may need a combination of both formal and informal sources to identify the full range of information!